sustainableui/sustainableui.github.io/src/pages/docs/user-flows.md

 description:
 ---

-We have made a UX analysis that identifies different flows based on localization method (IP address or precise user location) and software architecture.
-We realized that it is not a good thing to wait, which will likely result in a higher bounce rate.

-When you look at the [Carbon Hack 22 demo implementation](https://poc.sustainableui.com/) of SUI Headless for React, there is a loading screen while the localization is happening.
-This is a great example of what you want to avoid in UIs.
+There is a [Carbon Hack 22 demo implementation](https://poc.sustainableui.com/) of [SUI Headless for React](https://github.com/sustainableui/sui-headless-react) from October 2022 that has a loading screen while the localization is in a pending state.
+This is a great example of what you want to avoid in UIs based on the UX analysis we have done.

-User should be able to use the app immediately.
-Hence fallback mode would be preferable before suggesting the user to change the display mode.
+When user visits the website, it should be usable as soon as possible.
+Endless stream of popups at most of today's websites is a great example of a bad UX practice.
+SUI localizes user in the background based on IP address.
+For better precision, localization should be implemented client-side, worsening the UX experience.

 {% callout type="warning" title="This page is still work in progress!" %}
 Come back later or follow us on [Twitter](https://twitter.com/sustainableui) to receive regular updates about latest work on Sustainable UI.